sarath-pillai/surge/README.md

 # Surge : Minimal HTTP Performance Testing Tool

-Surge is a quick way to benchmark your HTTP URLs.
+Surge is a quick way to benchmark your HTTP endpoints.
 It uses goroutines to initate concurrent requests for a set duration and reports back details like response time(Highest, Lowest), and status codes.
 Its a pretty light weight and minimal one that performs a quick concurrent test against a given endpoint.

 ## Basic Usage